Ehiane/StudentFacultyResearchPortal/DesignDocument.md

 13. **`studentRegister.html`**: This page template is designed for students who want to register inorder to apply for positions.

+14. **`status.html`**: This page template is designed for faculty who want to change the status of an application on one of their positions.

+15. **`myapplicants.html`**: This page template is designed for faculty who want to view all of the students who have applied for one of their positions.

+16. **`myapplications.html`**: This page template is designed for students who want to view the positions they have applied for and their application status.

+17. **`mypositions.html`**: This page template is designed for faculty who want to view all of the active positions they have posted.

+18. **`studentInfo.html`**: This page template displays the contact information of a student who has applied for a position.

 These templates collectively shape the user interface and interaction within the "Online Faculty Research Connection Platform," ensuring a seamless and intuitive experience for both students and faculty members.